JSP PH.D. CANDIDATE

 Curiosity about justice as a vocation brought me to law school, where I focused on studying jurisprudence and socio-legal theory.
-After a short learning period with inspiring lawyers of the Israeli National Public Defense department, I came to Berkeley in the pursuit of higher education and an immersive research environment.
+After a short learning period with inspiring lawyers of the Israeli National Public Defense department, I came to Berkeley to focus on the structural and psychological underpinnings of the criminal legal system.

 Current Works in Progress: